Kan1shka9/Format-String-Vulnerabilities/README.md

 * Crash the program.
 * View the stack
 * View memory at arbitrary locations
-* Overwrite memory with arbitrary data
+* Overwrite memory at arbitrary locations
 * Code execution

 #### Stack layout